 Ohio Healthy Programs

-Children’s Hunger Alliance works with family childcare providers to create healthy environments where children learn to make healthy food choices and engage in physical activity through the Ohio Healthy Programs for the Family Child Care Provider.
+Children’s Hunger Alliance works with family childcare providers and childcare centers to create healthy environments where children learn to make healthy food choices and engage in physical activity through the Ohio Healthy Programs for the Family Child Care Provider and Childcare Center.

 Ohio Healthy Programs was created in 2010 by Ohio Child Care Resource and Referral Association (OCCRRA) through funding from the Ohio Department of Health.
 Ohio Healthy Programs training curriculum comes from Healthy Children, Healthy Weights, which was created in 2004 by Columbus Public Health and is designed to prevent childhood overweight and obesity by promoting healthy weight and growth in all children ages birth to five years old.